Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

 Heat Players to Watch

-- Butler is putting up a team-best 5.3 assists per contest.
-And he is contributing 22.9 points and 5.9 rebounds, making 53.9% of his shots from the floor.
+- Adebayo is averaging team highs in points (20.4 per game) and rebounds (9.2).
+And he is producing 3.2 assists, making 54% of his shots from the field.

-- The Heat get 9.6 points, 4.8 rebounds and 1.6 assists per game from Caleb Martin.
+- Caleb Martin gives the Heat 9.6 points, 4.8 rebounds and 1.6 assists per contest.
+He also averages 1 steal and 0.4 blocked shots.

 Top Performers (Last 10 Games)